nurdwerks/storymaker/Books/Book 1 - The Iron Selection/Chapter_11_Blackmail.md

 - **Key Event:** Angelica is washing in the communal showers when the water shuts off.
 Ria enters fully clothed in armored vest and combat boots.

-  - _Character Defining Moment:_ **Angelica Vance** — Feels small, exposed, and vulnerable while Ria looms over her like a tank in a flower garden.
+  - _Character Defining Moment:_ **Angelica Ward** — Feels small, exposed, and vulnerable while Ria looms over her like a tank in a flower garden.
-  - _Key Dialog:_ **Ria:** "Nice trick in the dojo, Vance.
+  - _Key Dialog:_ **Ria:** "Nice trick in the dojo, Ward.
 You made quite a mess."

 ---